-Turkey Day is almost upon us!
+Turkey Day is this month!
 And that means family, food, and festivities… While you’re getting ready for the big day, be sure to make a few preparations for your furriest family members, too.
 They’ll be thankful you did!
 Here are some tips to ensure your feline friends have a purrfect Thanksgiving, too!

 Get ready for begging – yes, even from the cat!